mhjensen/TwentyThingstodo/README.md

 - Students are expected to have read the material before they come to group meetings.
 Quizzes and questions about material part of final grade.
 - Groups of at most ten students meet teachers and LAs and TAs and discuss material and work on assignments (weekly exercises and projects)
 - Larger component of project based work in order to also help students to socialize and build own networks
-- Establish committee immdediately which plans for hybrid solutions and explores space boundary and initial conditions.
+- Establish committee immediately which plans for hybrid solutions and explores space boundary and initial conditions.
 How many rooms do we have at our disposal for this?
 As an example, FYS-ST4155 had fall 2019 150 students.
 This specific course would need 15 groups with two hours each, that is two full days in a room with a capacity of ten students and two teachers, assuming social distancing.
 Without social distancing we can have larger groups of twenty students.
 - The teaching rooms should also have large monitors that allow students who cannot attend (or do not want to) physically to participate in the group sessions
 - Extend teaching hours from 8am to 8pm